Mostafa-Nakhaei/PyMastic/README.md

 ## Pavement Deformation
 The following figure shows how pavement deforms under a traffic load.
-The following pavement structure has 4 layers as depicted by red dotted lines:
+The following pavement structure has 4 layers as depicted by red lines:

 <p>
     <img src="./Images/Figure_4.png" alt align="center"  >